 The Stages of Grief and Loss

 Grief is very personal.
 Each person will go through grief at her own pace, time, and order.
-When I speak of order I'm referring to Kubler-Ross' well known stages of grief established in 1969.
+When we speak of order we are referring to Kubler-Ross' well-known stages of grief established in 1969.
 They are:

 Here is an example of what grief and loss may look like in a child who is missing her birth family after entering a foster or adoptive situation.

 Shock/Denial – 'My family will be here soon to pick me up.'
 The child stands by the door and waits, peering out the window from time to time.

 Anger – 'I hate Social Workers.
 They don’t understand anything about my family' or 'Police officers lied about my dad.
 He wouldn’t do any of the things they said he did.'
 The child may cry uncontrollably or become angry at the foster/adoptive parents for making simple requests like asking the child to get ready for bed or being told 'no.'